opstrace/opstrace/README.md

 ## Documentation

 You can find the Opstrace documentation in [/docs](/docs).
-We would also like to invite you to improve these docs together with us and have a [corresponding guide](./docs/guides/contributor/writing-docs.md) for that.
+We invite you to improve these docs together with us, and have a [corresponding guide](./docs/guides/contributor/writing-docs.md) for that.

 ## Contributing